Fat Hen, Lamb's quarters or Goose foot

 Distribution of fat hen, Lamb's quarters or goose foot in Australia

-Fat Hen is also known as White Goose foot or Common Lamb’s Quarters in Australia.
-It is an erect annual herb which is up to 2 m high and usually has striped stems.
+Fat Hen weed is also known as White Goose foot or Common Lamb’s Quarters in Australia.
+It is an erect Summer annual, that is up to 2 m high and usually has stripes on its stems.

 Once you read this, you will:

-• Know how to ID Fat Hen or Goose foot.
+• Know how to ID Fat Hen weed or Goose foot.

 • Know what conditions favour Goose foot or Lamb’s Quarters.

-• Have a good idea of the best cultural and chemical options to control Fat Hen.
+• Have a good idea of the best way to control it.

-• Fat Hen becomes a big problem if it grows too large, as it smothers nearby plants..
+• This is a big problem if it grows too large.
+It smothers nearby plants..

-• It competes with plants for light, nutrients and moisture.
+• It competes with other plants for light, nutrients and moisture.

 • It is a heavy seed producer.

-• Fat Hen seeds remain viable for a significant length of time.
+• The seeds are viable for a long time.

-• It has a competitive advantage over many plants as it is an early Spring emerging weed that also has one of the longest emergence durations.
+• It has an advantage over many plants as it is an early Spring emerging weed that also has one of the longest emergence durations.

 The distribution map is courtesy of The Atlas of Living Australia.